 In many cases, local community and volunteer groups have an interest in the lighthouse and its surroundings.
 They can provide assistance to the authorities with minor maintenance tasks and security at remote sites.

 The internet is a very useful tool in providing visitors and enthusiasts with information on the lighthouse, access to the site, hours of operation and visitor facilities available.
+Particular attention should be paid to the role of short videos on social media in spreading information.

 In addition to using the internet to advise the general public of what is happening at the lighthouse, the use of other mediums such as local newspapers could be considered for special events at the lighthouse such as anniversaries of significant events.